Holo-Repository/Teams/README.md

 ### Annotating on a Model
 1. Annotations can be made using the left-click button on your mouse or touchpad device.
 2. Click and drag on the model's surface to draw or annotate.
-3. Only drawing with a single brush type with red paint is supported at this time.
+3. Only drawing with a single brush type with red paint is supported for now.

 ## Known Issues
 - Some 3D model formats may not be fully compatible with the direct annotation feature.
 We recommend testing your model beforehand.